-You could take your beautiful strip loin or Porterhouse steak and cook it well-done for them.
+You could take your beautiful strip loin or porterhouse steak and cook it well-done for them.
 But this is a crime against meat.
 Don't ruin your expensive steak this way.
-After you've gone to the trouble of selecting the best meat, seasoning it properly and prepping it for the grill, the last thing you want to do is massacre it by cooking it well-done.
+After you've gone to the trouble of selecting the best meat, seasoning it properly and prepping it for the grill, the last thing you should want to do is destroy it by cooking it well-done.

 What's so bad about cooking a steak well done?
 It all comes down to temperature.
 The longer you cook a steak, the hotter it gets, and as it heats up, the muscle fibers get firm and all the juices cook out.

 The result is that the interior of a well-done steak is a uniform gray color, and the steak itself is tough, chewy, flavorless, and dry.
 This isn't cooking; it's arson.

 A well-done steak is defined as a steak that's been cooked to an interior temperature of 160 F or higher.

 What happens when a steak—any steak—is incinerated to that extent is that it becomes tough and chewy and devoid of any juiciness whatsoever.
 It could be the finest, dry-aged, lusciously marbled USDA Prime beef.
 But if you cook it to 160 F, it's compost.

 What about food safety?
 Isn't that a good reason to cook steaks all the way through?
 Actually, dangerous bacteria like E. coli don't live on the inside of a steak.
 They might live on the surface of a steak, but cooking the outside of the steak will kill them.
 Burgers are another story.
 To be safe, ground meats should be cooked well-done.
 But medium-rare or even rare steaks don't present any particular food safety hazard.